lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-5. Wait on the request until results are ready.
+5. The request results are waited on until ready.
 This is effectively a blocking synchronous call to Wait(), however other functions described below are used to check status without blocking.

 ```cpp
         outputRequest->Wait(IInferRequest::WaitMode::RESULT_READY);